MY BEER CANS

 The rest of the collection is in the adjoining laundry / brewery room.
 Actually, my brewing currently takes place in the kitchen, but I plan to start brewing in the garage soon.
 And since hot weather is the only concern out there, I can simply brew in the kitchen when the temperature outside demands it.
 The laundry room is where all other brewing-related activities take place: fermentation, cleaning, sanitizing, bottling, and storage.
 The cans in this room consist of 12 and 16 oz aluminum craft cans, domestic 7 and 8 oz, "tall" domestic 12 oz, domestic 16 oz, Australian 25 oz (710 ml), domestic and foreign gallons (5 liter), private labels, Billy cans, and a few misprints.
 To accommodate the cans I added several one-tier shelves in high spaces and along the duct work, plus a small 2-tier shelving unit built exclusively for the 7 and 8 oz cans.

-In the meantime, Steve and I have been trading cans with each other as well as acquiring them from other sources.
-In less than a year I added almost 300.
-That number is dwarfed by the amount Steve added! (right) Partial view of stairway to the band room at Steve's house.
+In the meantime, Steve and I have been trading cans with each other as well ![]() (right) Partial view of stairway to the band room at Steve's house.
 The picture doesn't do it justice!

 Further Expansion The overall goal is to gradually add enough shelving in my basement to expand my collection to 2,000 - 2,500 cans.
 In the meantime, to make room for new additions, I've been putting certain aluminum cans in storage for the time being, over 100 so far, plus some steel cans with minor differences from those on display.
 Once I have the space to house the aluminum cans they'll go back on display, but separate from my steel cans.
 In the event I max out the space once again, all those cans will go right back into storage.
 More About My Cans I've reached the conclusion that I can't really put forth the time, energy, and expense of making cones and FT cans a priority.
 However, I am able to expand my number of SS cans in an impactful way, which is why that is now my area of focus.
 Straight Steel I only add SS cans that appeal to me aesthetically.
 FT cans are always welcome.
 Cones are a bonus.
 CS and two-piece DIS cans are ok but I don't seek any new additions except for foreign cans and occasionally a few US cans.